 The softball team is on a six-game winning streak after going 13-3 over Spring Break in Florida.
 The team is looking to continue this success going into its first NESCAC series against Tufts, who beat the Polar Bears in the series last year.

-Victoria YuWhat's the Catch: Marisa O’Toole ’17 protects the plate in Farley Field House.
-Due to weather and poor field conditions, the team has not had much practice time outside.
 Having won 13 of its last 14 games, the Bowdoin softball team (18-6, 2-1 NESCAC) heads to NESCAC rival Colby (7-12, 0-3 NESCAC) this weekend for a three-game series.
+The Polar Bears’ recent run of success has been fueled by the team’s offense—the team has scored at least seven runs in seven of its last 12 wins.

 The Bowdoin softball team has started off the spring strong, boasting an 11-5 record returning from its trip to Florida last week.
 The team had outscored its opponents 45 to 12 over its last six games, all victories for the Polar Bears.